BU-Spark/bu-spark/documentation/code-review/code-review.md

   - Magic numbers should be replaced with named constants placed at the top of a file or in a constants.ts/config.ts file, accompanied by necessary comments.
   - Code blocks prone to unpredictable errors should be placed in a try catch block or handled gracefully.
     - Eg are file i/o, network requests, etc
-  - if else should be simplified with ternary statements where possible
+  - if else should be simplified with ternary statements where possible.

   ```
   if(age >= 18 ){